 Enemies appear alone or in groups, but are represented by a sprite which doesn’t always correspond to what will show up during the encounter (e.g. if you see a dragon sprite, you’ll encounter a dragon, but if you see a nondescript black blob, it could be a number of things).
 You can either make Lenneth bump into them or slash at them with her sword to initiate the encounter.
 If she catches them with their back turned, the party will get the first strike; if they bump into her from behind, the reverse will happen.
 If the encounter happens head-on, the odds are 50-50.

 With the exception of Sorcerers, each character has three unique attacks, which you can re-order at will in the menu.
 Depending on their equipped weapon, they’ll be able to execute one, two or all of these attacks.
 This is represented by Os and Xs on the weapon’s menu description.
 So, say you’ve got an ‘OXO’ sword.
-This means that a character wielding it would only be able to use their first and third attack.
+This means that a character wielding it would only be able to use their first and third attack (and not that the sword is made out of stock cubes).
 Ideally, you’ll want to find a balance between attack power and number of attacks; there are several weapons that hit hard, but only have one attack enabled, which may not necessarily be better than a weapon with a lower attack power, but all three attacks, due to combo potential.

-Pressing a character’s face button once will trigger their first attack, twice their second, etc. The remaining number of attacks is indicated next to the face button, and the team’s turn will last as long as they have attacks left; once they’re done, it’s the enemy’s turn.
+Pressing a character’s face button once will trigger their first attack, twice their second, etc., keeping in mind that you can reorder these attacks in the menu as you see fit.
+The remaining number of attacks is indicated next to the face button, and the team’s turn will last as long as they have attacks left; once they’re done, it’s the enemy’s turn.
 Different attacks do different things: push the enemy away, draw it closer, lift it into the air, hit it from behind, etc. Some attacks can even miss entirely, depending on what the team is facing, or how they are chained together: e.g. Arngrim will have trouble hitting small enemies, while Jayle’s Gleam Charge may miss flying ones.
 Your goal is to execute a seamless combo between your characters.
 This is particularly problematic with Aelia, Jun, Brahms and Freya, but it’s nothing that some strategic reordering and/or timing won’t solve.
 Also note that it’s perfectly possible to keep hitting an enemy after its HP bar is depleted.
 The game will notify you that you are in “Over Attack” if that happens, but you can keep going as long as your characters have attacks left.
 Why would you want to keep hitting a dead foe, you ask?
 There’s a good reason for it.

-Depending on what an attack does to the enemy, it will produce one of three things: magic gems (blue and diamond-shaped), purple gems (round and iridescent; they’re not always purple) or a treasure chest, and these are why you want to keep hitting an enemy even after its HP are depleted.
+Depending on what an attack does to the enemy, it will produce one of three things: magic gems (blue and diamond-shaped, 20 small ones make one big one), purple gems (round and iridescent; they’re not always purple) or a treasure chest, and these are why you want to keep hitting an enemy even after its HP are depleted.
 Magic gems grant additional EXP at the end of the battle (5% per gem, up to a maximum of 40 gems or 200%), purple gems reduce CT (one gem = one point of CT) and treasure chests contain various items.
-Hitting an enemy that’s been knocked down produces purple gems (which the A.I. then distributes among the characters who have CT), while hitting one that’s been launched in the air produces magic gems or, sometimes, a treasure chest.
+Hitting an enemy that’s been knocked down produces purple gems (which the A.I. then distributes among the characters who have CT), while hitting one that’s been launched into the air produces magic gems or, sometimes, a treasure chest.
 Each enemy carries two possible items, but you can only obtain one chest per enemy per battle.
-There’s also an added difficulty in that enemies can guard against attacks (represented by a gravestone appearing in front of them), and you’ll sometimes need to break that guard in order to inflict any damage at all.
-Some attacks, like Lucian’s Shining Bolt, automatically break guard, but otherwise, repeated attacks on the same enemy or attacks from behind will usually do the trick.
+There’s also an added difficulty in that enemies can sometimes guard against attacks (represented by a gravestone appearing in front of them), and you’ll need to break that guard in order to inflict any damage at all.
+Some attacks, like Lucian’s Shining Bolt, automatically break guard, but otherwise, repeated attacks on the same enemy or attacks from behind (e.g. Jun’s Koei-Zan) will usually do the trick.

 Finally, each character comes with a number of Skills and can learn new ones by using tomes.
 Learning and upgrading Skills requires Capacity Points, or CP, which are earned upon gaining a level.
-Skills are classified in four categories: Reaction, Support, Attack and Status.
-Status Skills include things like Survival (which permanently increases DME) and are always active, and thus don’t need to be set up.
+Skills are classified into four categories: Reaction, Support, Attack and Status.
+Status Skills (e.g. Survival, which permanently increases DME) are always active and thus don’t need to be set up.
 Oddly enough, this category also includes the Counter Skill, which allows any non-Sorcerer to counterattack with one of their three regular attacks, but does require you to press a button at the right moment.
 As for the other categories, you can assign two Reaction Skills, one Support and one Attack Skill per character.
-Reaction Skills, as their name implies, trigger in reaction to enemy attacks; e.g. First Aid, which can heal part of the damage taken by a party member.
-Support Skills enhance a character’s performance and activate automatically; e.g. Splash makes physical attacks deal more damage and generate a little more energy.
-Finally, Attack Skills grant additional offensive moves, but require you to press a button at the right time; e.g. Slanting Rain, which will multi-target an Archer’s attack if you press the Left button immediately after their face button.
+Reaction Skills, as their name implies, trigger in reaction to enemy attacks (e.g. First Aid, which can heal part of the damage taken by a party member).
+Support Skills enhance a character’s performance and activate automatically (e.g. Splash, which makes physical attacks deal more damage and generate a little more energy).
+Finally, Attack Skills grant additional offensive moves, but require you to press a button at the right time (e.g. Slanting Rain, which will multi-target an Archer’s attack if you press the Left button immediately after their face button).
 The most useful Attack Skill is Wait Reaction.
-This allows a Sorcerer to have a familiar (doves or cockatoos for the ladies, small dragons for the gents, and a bat for Mystina), which will launch a ranged attack whenever they have CT, and are thus unable to cast a spell.
+This allows a Sorcerer to have a familiar (doves or cockatoos for most of the ladies, small dragons for the gents, and a bat for Mystina), which will launch a ranged attack whenever they have CT, and are thus unable to cast.
 This reduces their combat downtime and, what’s more, since it’s considered as a magic attack, it never gets blocked or misses.